 As opposed to a manual can opener, an electric model takes care of holding the can, turning it, and cutting the top off for you.
 If you have mobility or strength issues, want the safest possible option, or just open a whole lot of cans, an electric can opener is a great investment.

 To help you make your decision, we decided to test our top picks.
-They're each being tested with cans of various sizes to see not only how cleanly they cut, but also to see how long it takes and whether the lid falls into your soup.
-Nobody likes it when a dirty lid falls into their soup.
+They're each being tested with cans of various sizes to see not only how cleanly they cut, but also how long it takes and whether the lid falls into the can (because nobody likes it when a dirty lid falls into their soup).
+With all this in mind, Hamilton Beach's Smooth Touch Can Opener is our top pick.

 Here’s everything you need to know about choosing the very best electric can opener.

 Hamilton Beach Smooth Touch Can Opener

 What We Love: Works on all can sizes and holds the lid in place, no sharp lid edges, easy-touch opening lever

 What We Don't Love: Bulky, may lose performance quality over time

 With its sleek design and excellent can-opening skills—cans were left smooth enough to graze with a thumb in every test—this electric can opener from Hamilton Beach wins points for the best in show.
 Yes, at 10 inches high and 5 inches wide, it takes up more space than some other compact models, but that’s a small price to pay.